qudongfang/chef-server/docs-chef-io/content/server/mutual_tls.md

 ### Test a Connection to your Chef Server

 If you open a browser instance and try to connect to your Chef Server now you should get the expected error that the certificate is not trusted.

 ### Add the Root CA, Intermediate CA and Server Certs to your local System

-Now you need to add the certificates from your new Root and Intermediate CA to your Chef Workstation.
+Now you need to add the certificates from your new Root and Intermediate CA to your chef workstation.

 ##### MacOS: